oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     ![Lab 3 Task 2 Step 3A](images/nodejstfr03.png)

-    iii.
+    3.c.
 We can also query the vector column: V in the MY\_DATA table to see what the vectors and dimensions look like.

     ```
       <copy>